 Originally, the Medici palace was decorated with an exceptional ensemble of paintings and sculptures by some of the most illustrious Italian Renaissance artists, including the David by Donatello; paintings by Paolo Uccello, Botticelli, Domenico Ghirlandaio, and others; as well as large collections of classical sculpture and applied arts.

-First because the Medici’s reigning line relocated to Palazzo Vecchio and then after the end of their rule over Florence, most part of the collections housed in the building was moved into other locations.
+First, because the Medici’s reigning line relocated to Palazzo Vecchio and then after the end of their rule over Florence, most parts of the collections housed in the building were moved into other locations.
 Yet, the palace still retains one of its greatest masterpieces, the Magi Chapel by Benozzo Gozzoli.